AInitikesh/Traffic_Sign_Classifier/writeup.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
-* What architecture was chosen?
+* **What architecture was chosen?** - Created my own merging VGG and Inception model
-* Why did you believe it would be relevant to the traffic sign application?
+* **Why did you believe it would be relevant to the traffic sign application?**
+    Inception and VGG16 model has a very good accurcy over other LeNET in image classification.
+The standard Inception and VGG16 model has input image size 246x246x3.
+So I modified the network according to the size of our traffic sign images (32x32x1)

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+* **How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?**
+    The accuracy on test set as well as on validation set is above 0.93 which denotes that the accuracy of model is performing well for this project.

 ### Test a Model on New Images